 Remember that crazy girlfriend you had, the one that threatened to kill you the day before you moved to the big city?
 You know – Shelly.
 You probably think she’s never gonna find you or that you can apologize for breaking her heart before she comes for you.

 Well, no dice, my friend.
 Thanks to data brokers like BeenVerified and Intelius, she’ll be able to pay to look you up.
-All of those subscriptions, credit cards, websites and other things you’ve signed up for over the years could have shared your address and phone number to the data brokers.
-She’ll have everything she needs to get to you, now.
+All those subscriptions, credit cards, websites, and other things you’ve signed up for over the years could have shared your address and phone number with the data brokers.
+She’ll have everything she needs to get to you now.

 Come on, man.
 Don’t let Shelly get her way.